Ohio: Unarmed Security Officers

 See: Wall License Example

 Any person or entity providing investigatory or security services in the state of Ohio must have a license from PISGS to provide such services.
+There is no reciprocity for licenses held in other states.
+Any person or entity providing investigatory or security services in the state of Ohio must have a license from PISGS to provide such services.

 An age requirement is not explicitly mentioned anywhere.